NDevTK/infra/go/src/infra/cros/cmd/gerrit_related_changes/README.md

 ## gerrit_related_changes
 A CLI tool to find related changes given a Gerrit CL.
 See [Gerrit documentation](https://gerrit-review.googlesource.com/Documentation/rest-api-changes.html#get-related-changes).

+## Auth
+Note that you'll need to log in with `bb auth-login` and have the `https://www.googleapis.com/auth/gerritcodereview` OAuth scope.

 ### Sample usage

 #### Related changes